wohugb/ethdocs/docs/readme.md

 [Hosted on
 ReadTheDocs](https://ethereum-homestead.readthedocs.org/en/latest/)

-## HOW YOU CAN HELP-------
+## 你可以帮助你

 **Homestead Documentation Initiative**

-It doesn\'t matter if you are a beginner or an expert, there are many ways to help.
+It doesn't matter if you are a beginner or an expert, there are many ways to help.

-### Write Content to the Guide
+### 将内容写入指南

 Help transfer and update content from the Ethereum Wiki, Ethereum Frontier Guide, the Ethereum Stack Exchange, or any other reputable